!!! Concerns all students in Logic, Linguistics and Computer Science !!!

-We apologize, if you receive this message more than once.
+We apologise if you receive this message more than once.

-Summer School in Logic, Language and Information (ESSLLI 2001)
+Summer School in Logic, Language and Information (ESSLLI-2002)

-organized by the University of Helsinki under the auspices of the
+(ITC-irst) in Trento and by the University of Trento, under the

-This sixth ESSLLI Student Session will provide, like the other
+This seventh ESSLLI Student Session will provide, like the other

 editions, an opportunity for ESSLLI participants who are students to

 present their own work in progress and get feedback from senior

 encourages submissions from students at any level, from undergraduates